-Because different countries take different approaches to ensuring occupational safety and health, areas of OSH need and focus also vary between countries and regions.
+Because different countries take different approaches to ensuring occupational safety and health, areas of occupational safety and health’s needs and focus also vary between countries and regions.
 Read more here.

 Everyone has the Right to Know, the chemicals they are working with, the environment they will be exposed to.

 This topic stretches miles.
 One can go on reading about safety and the laws surrounding it.
 Last but not the least, we should not forget that we are humans, imperfect, we make mistakes.
 So, considering this, one also has to study something known as Behavior-based safety.
 Read more here.

 Before looking at the strategies of making plants safer, lets us first see how it is traditionally done.